lebip/st_storages/README.md

 - None of these storage systems is guaranteed to work on paper/spigot/folia/whatever modified server.
 If you're playing on a public server that doesn't allow chunkloaders or periodically clears item entities, then said server is also very likely to disrupt normal redstone behaviour in the disingenuous attempt of reducing lag, and there's nothing we can do about that.
 - Lithium and Enhanced Block Entities are two very useful mods for fabric that reduce the lag storage systems cause, without altering game mechanics.
 The first optimizes the server side, reducing, for instance, static hopper lag.
 The latter improves the fps when there are a lot of chests to render.
 - A safe way of using stacked shulker boxes is carpet mod with the rule /carpet stackableShulkerBoxes=true and, since 1.21, the additional mod StackableShulkersFix.
 Other ways, such as using the function included in tweakeroo, can break storage systems.
+- **To link correctly the chunkloaders, you must build each portal in the nether in the x and z coordinates of the corresponding portal in the overworld divided by 8, and at the same y level or as close a possible to that.
+Observe the world downloads to have a practical example to follow.**

 # Multi Item Sorting